 Where do Most Freon Leaks Occur?

-Freon leaks are often found in the evaporator coil.
+Freon leaks are often found in the condenser and evaporator coils.
 These coils have small capillary tubes that vibrate when the system is in use.
 The vibrations make it easy for them to develop holes over time and spring leaks.

 Another common place for Freon leaks is in the condenser coils.
 These coils are U-shaped and are held together with sheet metal tubes.
 The metal rubs against the top of the coils when the system is on, causing small openings where refrigerant can escape.